nyxnor/onionjuggler/README.md

 If using Vanguards, `python` is needed.

-The packages are downloaded when setting up the environment with [setup.sh](setup.sh).
+The packages are downloaded when setting up the environment with [configure.sh](configure.sh).
 The absolute minimum you can go to is `doas/sudo tor grep sed`, and you will be limited to enable, disable and renew services.

 ## Credits